huaweicloud/terraform-provider-huaweicloud/docs/resources/css_cluster.md

 * `endpoint_with_dns_name` - (Required, Bool) Specifies whether to enable the private domain name.

-* `whitelist` - (Optional, String) Specifies the whitelist of access control.
+* `whitelist` - (Optional, List) Specifies the whitelist of access control.
+The whitelisted account id must be unique.
-  Separate the whitelisted Account IDs with commas (,), and each of them must be unique.

 The `backup_strategy` block supports: